course page main image

 Where will I study?

-You will study in our recently extended £71 million City South Campus, and learn from specialist facilities which include a simulation facility and skills suite, so that you can continue developing practical skills in real life environments here on campus.
+You will study at our City South Campus, using our specialist facilities which include a simulation facility and skills suite, so that you can continue developing practical skills in real life environments here on campus.

 See what our students say...